 Your Rights as a Student Under the Family Educational Rights and Privacy Act

 It is the policy of Indiana State University that all practices and procedures related to the education records of students shall be in accord with the provisions of the Family Educational Rights and Privacy Act of 1974, as amended.
 This policy has been implemented by the development of guidelines for record keepers and a listing of the education records on campus.
+Indiana State University's complete policy on Student Educational Records is available here.
 Both the guidelines and the listing are available for review by students as indicated below.
 The following questions and answers provide an outline of students’ rights under the Act.

 There are seven exceptions:

 - Personal notes of Indiana State University staff and faculty.

 - Employment records of all employees whose employment is not dependent upon student status.

 - Medical and counseling records used solely for treatment.

 - Financial records of Indiana State University students' parents.

 - Records that contain only information relating to a person after that person is no longer a student, such as alumni records